We may earn income from links in this post. Please read this Disclosure for details.

 It is now preserved as the last complete Victorian Pottery factory in Britain.
 Amid the red brick kilns blackened with soot, it’s easy to imagine the hardships endured by workers toiling in the industrial age.

-Ironbridge Gorge World Heritage Site
+Marvel at the Ironbridge Gorge World Heritage Site

-Travellers interested in learning more about Britain’s industrial past should also stop at the Ironbridge Gorge World Heritage Site in nearby Shropshire.
-It was the hub for 300th anniversary celebrations of the birth of the Industrial Revolution.
+Travellers interested in learning more about Britain’s industrial past should also stop at the Ironbridge Gorge, a UNESCO World Heritage Site in nearby Shropshire.

-Set amid an area of stunning natural beauty, the site holds 10 fascinating museums.
 There’s a recreated Victorian village, the Jackfield tile museum and the historic Coalport potteries with their towering brick kilns.

-Great Malvern Spa Town
+Get a Wellness Boost at Great Malvern Spa Town

-While there, it’s also worthwhile exploring Great Malvern, a hillside spa town that reached its heyday in Victorian times.
 It was a popular destination for those seeking refuge from the polluted skies during industrial times.
 Florence Nightingale, Charles Darwin (the grandson of Josiah Wedgwood) and Queen Victoria were all fans of visiting the spas in Malvern.

 They believed the “Water Cure” — which consisted of hiking and sipping water drawn from the 100 ancient wellsprings that dot the Malvern Hills — could treat persistent illness such as arthritis, tuberculosis and other ailments.

-Today, although all of the original water cure establishments have long disappeared there are lots of things to do.
-It’s possible to hike the Malvern hills, sip the waters and experience spa treatments at the Malvern Spa Hotel.
 This stylish facility offers a natural hydrotherapy pool, a salt grotto, herbal steam rooms and cold treatments at the base of the hills.

 Whether you choose to visit the Wedgwood factory, the Wedgwood museum or other potteries, visitors to Stoke-on-Trent will discover that Wedgwood’s history is much more than just the story of a pottery company and the inspiring man who founded it.